Table of Contents

 Laboratory investigations are helpful in excluding other causes of acute heart failure in children, such as anemia and sepsis.
-Lymphocytosis might be seen in viral infections, and can be noticed in patients with myocarditis due to viral etiologies.
+Lymphocytosis might be seen in viral infections and can be noticed in patients with myocarditis due to viral etiologies.

 The erythrocyte sedimentation rate and c-reactive protein serum levels are usually elevated.
 These are non-specific inflammatory markers.
 Nasopharyngeal swabs are helpful in the isolation and identification of the viral etiology of myocarditis.

-Antibody-viral specific titers that show a 4-fold increase confirm the diagnosis of an acute viral infection and are helpful.
+Antibody-viral specific titers that show a 4-fold increase confirm the diagnosis of acute viral infection and are helpful.
 Polymerase chain reaction testing is helpful in the identification of the viral DNA or RNA despite a low viral load.

 Patients with myocarditis are expected to have myocardial cell necrosis; therefore, elevated levels of creatinine kinase MB isoenzymes are commonly seen.
 Troponin I levels are usually elevated due to myocardial damage.